dtao/safe_yaml/README.md

 end
 ```

-Now, if you were to use `YAML.load` on user input anywhere in your application without the SafeYAML gem installed, an attacker could make a request with a carefully-crafted YAML string to execute arbitrary code (yes, including `system("unix command")`) on your servers.
+Now, if you were to use `YAML.load` on user input anywhere in your application without the SafeYAML gem installed, an attacker who suspected you were using this library could send a request with a carefully-crafted YAML string to execute arbitrary code (yes, including `system("unix command")`) on your servers.

-Observe:
+This simple example demonstrates the vulnerability:

 ```ruby
 yaml = <<-EOYAML